 From the Bride:

+We choose Stockholm partly because of that (although not a village), but perhaps more because of our love for it, Stockholm is such a beautiful city!
 We wanted to show the Nigerian and the British side of the family where the groom is from.
 Incorporation the Swedish culture, nature where the bride is from.
 It was a great success!
 We did explore several other venues, including castles.
-But a limiting factor was that the Nigerian side of our family is large, especially for Swedish standards.
+But a limiting factor was that the Nigerian side of our family is significant, especially for Swedish standards.

-I loved my big and wild drop shaped bouquet.
+I loved my large and wild drop-shaped bouquet.
 Even though at times heavy to carry.
 It had various types of English roses, scabiosa, eucalyptus, and cosmos flowers.
 My cousin is a fantastic florist, and she helped us with all our flower arrangements.

 Another surprise for us was a tribute to the dancehall/reggae artist Roshaun Clarke (more known as Bay-z from T.O.K) performed.
-Roshaun is a friend to us, a producer, writer and singer and also married to one of our bridesmaids.
-His performance with plenty of good energy was much appreciated at the late hours!
+Roshaun is a friend to us, a producer, writer, and singer and also married to one of our bridesmaids.
+His performance with plenty of good energy was much appreciated in the late hours!
 Guests are still of today talking about it.

-One of the many wonderful memories of the wedding was when we said the vows and exchanged the rings.
-But also when we went by horse and carriage to the photo shoot destination.
+One of the many beautiful memories of the wedding was when we said the vows and exchanged rings.
+But also when we went by horse and carriage to the photoshoot destination.
 It was a ride of 20-30 minutes.
 My sweet sisters had packed together with a basket of sweeties, snacks, water to drink, and a bottle of champagne for us to celebrate!
-This was a wonderful time for us to enjoy what just had happened (we were married!!)
+This was a wonderful time for us to enjoy what just had happened (we were married!!).
 We could relax a little, see the beautiful city on that day.
 Everyone on the streets greeted us, waved at us, and wished us all the best.
 This is a delightful memory!
 Much recommended as the day otherwise passes so fast.
 It is good to schedule a little time for just quality time together.